Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 Are there minimum-stay rules and maximum nights-per-year caps for Airbnbs in London as of 2026?

-As of early 2026, there is no city-wide minimum-stay requirement, but entire-home listings are capped at 90 nights per calendar year without planning permission.
+As of early 2026, London has no simple citywide minimum-stay rule for ordinary Airbnb homes, but whole-home short lets are normally capped at 90 nights per calendar year.

 Do I have to live there, or can I Airbnb a secondary home in London right now?